marekhudyma/marekhudyma.github.io/_posts/2021-07-01-audit-log-with-database.md

 <br />

 ## Audit log SQL implementation - pros and cons
 As we see in the example, we achieved basic use cases.
-All changes: made from SQL level and application level are audited in the database.
+All changes: made from the SQL level and application level are audited in the database.

 As a disadvantage, I would point, out that if we want to skip some field from the audit log, our SQL code became more complicated.
 As a backend developer, I prefer to take the business logic out of the database.

 ## Audit log risks
-Audit logs may be very helpful in many situations, but it also provides some risks to the system, e.g.
+An audit log may be very helpful in many situations, but it also provides some risks to the system, e.g.:
 * It can grow too much.
-We need to ask ourselves: how long do we want to store data?
-What are business and technical requirements?
+We need to ask ourselves: How long do we want to store data?
+What are the business and technical requirements?
-* It can be the source of `data leak`.
-If audit log is not properly secured, somebody can use it to get secret information.
+* It can be the source of `data leaks`.
+If an audit log is not properly secured, somebody can use it to get secret information.

 # Summary
 As always, every solution has its own advantages and disadvantages.
-The key is collection of clear requirements what we need.
+The key is a collection of clear requirements what we need.
-Then we can choose solution that fit us the best.
+Then we can choose a solution that fits us the best.

-Personally I like to have SQL level audit log because it fulfills business needs in most cases: easy to implement and keep changes done even via SQL console.
+Personally, I like to have an SQL level audit log because it fulfills business needs in most cases: easy to implement and keeps changes done even via SQL console.